Long, long ago in a galaxy far, far away

 Despite the fact that Boomers made the modern world possible, when it comes to advertising to Americans over 50, mainstream Madison Avenue tells brand planners “these aren’t the droids you’re looking for, move along.”

 Fortunately, some savvy Millennials are beginning to realize this is just an old Jedi mind trick; many advertisers have simply forgotten how to listen to us and – just as important – how to speak to us.

 These young disruptives are also discovering the colossal spending power of the Boomer-Plus Generation™ born 1940-1964.
-As owners of over two thirds of U.S. household net worth, and 89 million strong, if we were a country it would be the world’s 15th most populous – the 15th Nation™.
-In other words, a bigger, more affluent market than any EU nation and parsecs ahead of Canada and Australia combined.
+Comprising the Boomers (b.
+1946-1964) and their older siblings (b.
+1940-1945) they own over two thirds of U.S. household net worth.
+And, at 89 million strong, if this were a country it would be the world’s 3rd biggest economy – bigger and more affluent market than EU nation and parsecs ahead of Canada and Australia combined.